Thomas Westbrook Waldron (consul): Wilkes Expedition

-With his oldest brother Richard Russell Waldron he joined the Wilkes Expedition which explored a portion of the coast of Antarctica, some of the Pacific islands, and the coast of what is now Washington state.
+With his older brother Richard he joined the Wilkes Expedition, which explored a portion of the coast of Antarctica, some of the Pacific islands, and the coast of what is now Washington state.
 Waldron Glacier in the Antarctic is named after him.
 Waldron Island is named after him or his brother.

 U.S. Consul to Hong Kong and Macau

-For reasons that are not presently very clear, in December 1843 he was nominated by President John Tyler to the office of United States consul to Hong Kong.
-He travelled to neighbouring Macau on official business, where he died September 18, 1844 after contracting cholera.
+In December 1843 he was nominated by President John Tyler to the office of United States consul to Hong Kong.
+He traveled to neighboring Macau on official business, where he died on September 18, 1844 after contracting cholera.
 He is buried in the Old Protestant Cemetery in Macau.

-2009 Ceremony
+2009 ceremony

-On May 1, 2009, as part of a ceremony honouring several diplomats who were deceased during their duty, he was honoured by Secretary of State Hillary Rodham Clinton.
-A second ceremony occurred the same month at his burial site at Old Protestant Cemetery, Macau.
+On May 1, 2009, as part of a ceremony honoring several diplomats who died on duty, he was honored by Secretary of State Hillary Clinton.
+A second ceremony occurred the same month at his burial site at the Old Protestant Cemetery, Macau.

 Landmarks

-Waldron Glacier, is named after him.
+Waldron Glacier is named after him.
 Waldron Island in the San Juan Islands off of Puget Sound is named either after he or his brother Richard.